inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Whole bunch of other stuff

 == Upgrade Notice ==

+= 2.2.1 =
+Almost completely stable and loads of improvements over the beta release.

 = 2.1 =
 A lot more stable than beta releases.
 There is still going to be a few bugs, please report them on the <a href="http://wordpress.org/tags/wp-survey-and-quiz-tool?forum_id=10">support forums</a>.